 Strong and effective institutions

-Secondly, implementing the SDGs requires us to intensify our research on the political institutions that are at the centre of implementing the 2030 Agenda for Sustainable Development, including core concerns of accountability, legitimacy, democracy, and strong and effective institutions.
-For that reason, at Copernicus we see SDG 16 as a cornerstone of the sustainability agenda, and focus much of our activities in the Environmental Governance group on achieving progress towards this goal.
+Implementing the SDGs requires us to intensify our research on the political institutions that are at the centre of implementing the 2030 Agenda, including core concerns of accountability, legitimacy, democracy, and strong and effective institutions.
+For that reason, at Copernicus we see SDG 16 (Peace, justice and strong institutions) as a cornerstone of the sustainability agenda, and focus much of our activities in the Environmental Governance group on achieving progress towards this goal.

-Thirdly, the launch of the 17 SDGs, as a new central mechanism of global politics, poses novel research questions on the eventual effectiveness of global goals and targets.
-Will the simple act that the United Nations agreed in 2015 on 17 global goals really advance national politics and sustainability governance?
-In 2018, we have been awarded a major grant from the European Research Council to study this very question: whether the global goals have any steering effects in practice, and how the effectiveness of the global goals can be supported by better policies and institutions worldwide.
+The launch of the SDGs as a new central mechanism of global politics poses novel research questions on their eventual effectiveness.
+Will they really advance national politics and sustainability governance?
+In 2018, we were awarded a major grant from the European Research Council to study this very question.

 A larger system

-Finally, at Copernicus we do not see the SDGs in isolation.
-Instead, we view each SDG as part of a larger system, and place great emphasis on the integrated assessment of the 17 SDGs and their integration in a global perspective and analysis, which also assesses progress over time in an integrated manner.
+At Copernicus we do not see the SDGs in isolation.
+Instead, we view each SDG as part of a larger system, and place great emphasis on their integrated assessment and integration in a global perspective and analysis, which also assesses progress over time in an integrated manner.